notvox/.github/profile/README.md

 >
 > You let your face grow long

-Reminiscing on _Walrus_, John Lennon recounted being chuffed by some student fan mail out of Quarry Bank: a literature class at the school had taken up the folly of trying to analyze, interpret --- find meaning --- in Beatles lyrics.
+Reminiscing on _Walrus_, John Lennon recounted being chuffed by some student fan mail out of Quarry Bank: a literature class at the school had taken up the folly of trying to analyze, interpret --- divine meaning --- out of Beatles lyrics.

 Lennon of course was privy to his process but these students were not:
 > "I’ve had tongue in cheek all along – all of them had tongue in cheek.
-Just because other people see depths of whatever in it…What does it really mean, ‘I am the eggman’?
+Just because other people see depths of whatever in it…
+> What does it really mean, ‘I am the eggman’?
 It could have been ‘the pudding basin,’ for all I care.
 It’s not that serious.”

-## ~~what~~ _why_ is this?
+## What?
 Just a gag, really.

-Some time ago a person took to commenting on the music I listen to which shows up in rich presence on discord.
+_Some time ago_ a person took to commenting on the music I listen to which shows up in rich presence on discord.
-I have rather ...eclectic? music tastes, and a penchant for darkness in music (I was 'trained classically' on the late romantics, after all, and consider myself a mahlerian above all else).
+I have rather ...eclectic? music tastes, and a penchant for darkness in music (I was 'trained classically' on the late romantics, after all, and consider myself a Mahlerian above all else).

 Whether they simply enjoyed stirring up drama or were frankly concerned, sometimes taste is just taste and listening has no subtext; trying to extrapolate a person's state of mind based on their listening habits is inane and teeters on delusional, if you ask me.